 A stepper motor can be connected either in series or parallel mode.
 A series connection system results in high inductance and consequently greater torque at low speeds.
 A parallel connection method will reduce the inductance resulting in increased torque at higher speeds

 Stepper Motor Drivers Overview

 The stepper motor is controlled by a stepper motor driver board.
-The stepper motor driver receives step and direction signals from a control system ( usually a computer) and converts them into electronic signals which will run the stepper motor.
+The stepper motor driver receives step and direction signals from a control system, typically a computer, and converts them into electronic signals which run the stepper motor.
 One pulse is needed for every step of the stepper motor shaft.
-In full step mode, assuming a standard 200 step motor is used,.
-200 steps or pulses would complete 1 revolution of the stepping motor shaft.
+In full-step mode, assuming you're using a standard 200 step motor, 200 steps or pulses completes one revolution of the stepping motor shaft.
 The speed and rotation of the stepper motor shaft is directly proportional to the frequency of the pulse.

 The speed and torque of a stepper motor is determined by the flow of current from the stepping motor driver to the stepping motor winding.
-The factor that reduces the flow, or limits the time it takes for the current to energize the winding is known as inductance.
+Inductance reduces the flow or limits the time it takes for the current to energize the winding.
 Most stepper motor driver circuits are designed to supply a greater amount of voltage than the stepper motor's rated voltage.
-The higher the output voltage from the stepper motor driver, the higher the level of torque vs. speed.
-In general, the stepper motor driver output voltage ( also known as bus voltage) should be rated at 5 to 10 times higher than the stepper motor voltage rating.
-For protection of the stepping motor the step motor controller should be current limited to the step motor current rating.
+The higher the output voltage from the stepper motor driver, the higher the level of torque versus speed.
+In general, the stepper motor driver's output voltage, also known as bus voltage, should be rated five to ten times higher than the stepper motor's voltage rating.
+In order to protect the stepping motor, the step motor controller's current should be limited to the step motor current rating.

 Controller (Indexer) Overview